Infigo-Official/iframe-demo-app/README.md

 Once the user has finished editing, you can place an order or create an output through the API.
 This step finalizes the process, ensuring that user selections are effectively captured and processed.

 ---

+You can view a deployed version of this application at [Infigo API Demo App](https://demo-iframe-api.private.infigosoftware.rocks/).